Saibato/lightning/doc/lightningd-config.5.md

     change the text of the base32 encoded tor address.
     Those remaining 32 bytes should and can but must not be randomly selected. at startup.
-The text of the onion address is determined by the firt 32 bytes of the blob.
+The text of the onion address is determined by the first 32 bytes of the blob.

     This option can be used multiple times to add more addresses, and its use disables autolisten.
 If necessary, and 'always-use-proxy'